workattech/hacktoberfest-2020/README.md

   - Bash - Cheat Sheet

 ## Copyright
 - Both the content creator and workat.tech will own the copyright of any submission on this repository.
-The content may be reproduced outside this repository only after getting permission from either the creator or the owner of this repository.
+The content may be reproduced outside this repository only after getting permission from either the content creator or the owner of this repository.
 - The content creator allows workat.tech to use the submissions on any of their platforms with credits to the content creator.
 - Please report any copyright violations in this repository to hi@workat.tech